-Created in 1944, the VA Loan Guaranty program provides guaranteed loans to qualified veterans, active-duty service members, and some surviving spouses.
+Created in 1944, the VA Loan Guaranty program was designed to honor the sacrifice made by those who served our country.
+It provides guaranteed loans to qualified veterans, active-duty service members and some surviving spouses.

-Over the last several decades, this loan program has given over 18 million veterans the opportunity to buy a house, some of whom may not have been able to afford one without this offer.
+Over the last several decades, this loan program has given over 18 million veterans the opportunity to buy a house — including many who might not have been able to afford one without it.

 Financial Benefits of a VA Loan